François Pouqueville: Peloponnese: Pasha and physician

 Pouqueville was first brought to Navarino and then to Tripolitza, the capital of the Peloponnese.
 The Ottoman Empire was at war with France at the time.
-He was remanded to the custody of the pacha of Morea, Moustapha.
+He was remanded to the custody of the pasha of Morea, Moustapha.

 Moustapha received him with some indifference, but he gave him decent lodging and protected him against the brutalities of the Albanian soldiers who guarded him.

 Soon after, Moustapha was deposed and replaced by Achmet Pacha.

 Having learned that Pouqueville practiced medicine, the new pacha treated him well and, after seeing how successful Pouqueville was when healing some members of his entourage, named him official physician of his pashalic.

 Pouqueville took advantage of his new situation by exploring the surrounding regions and by researching the sites of ancient Greece.
 He remained in Tripolitza through the harsh 1798 winter.

 Constantinople: prisons and harems

 In the spring, the Sultan ordered that he be transferred with his co-prisoners to Constantinople, where they were incarcerated for two years in the Fortress of Seven Towers, Yedikule.

-Pouqueville wrote that, while living in abject conditions, they encountered members of the French embassy to whom the Sultan, under pressure from the British who had appropriated the embassy, had refused the usual diplomatic nicety of being confined in the French embassy palace.
+While living in abject conditions, Pouqueville wrote that they encountered members of the French embassy to whom the Sultan, under pressure from the British who had appropriated the embassy, had refused the usual diplomatic nicety of being confined in the French embassy palace.

-Pouqueville tried saving the life the dying Adjutant-general Rose, but it was too late.
+Pouqueville tried saving the life of the dying Adjutant-general Rose, but it was too late.
 Rose had been France's representative in Epirus and had fallen victim to Ali Pasha of Ioannina's cruel perfidy.
 A few years later, he would be replaced by Pouqueville himself in Ioannina.

 While imprisoned, Pouqueville befriended French diplomat Pierre Ruffin who had been held prisoner since the expedition of Egypt.
 Pouqueville attended to Ruffin's health, nicknaming him the Nestor of the Orient, with whom he perfected his knowledge of orientalism.
 The two men continued their correspondence long after their release until Ruffin's death.

 Soon after arriving in Constantinople, Pouqueville gained some liberty of movement, as his jailers had learned about his medical skills.
 He succeeded in exploring the surroundings of the fortress, including the Sultan's private gardens at the Topkapı Palace.
 With the help of the Sultan's gardener, whom he had befriended, he even explored the garden of the Sultan's harem.